zaiisao/Documentation/en/cloud-recording/cloud_recording_callback_rest.md

   - `0`: The recorder.
   - `1`: The uploader.
 - `warnCode`: Number.
 The warning code.
-  - If the warning occurs in the recorder, see [error code and warning code](https://docs.agora.io/en/Recording/the_error_native).
+  - If the warning occurs in the recorder, see [warning code](https://docs.agora.io/en/Recording/API%20Reference/recording_cpp/namespaceagora_1_1linuxsdk.html#a11cab69078db26c1f166c68e469dcfcf).
   - If the warning occurs in the uploader, see [upload warning code](#uploadwarn).

 ###  <a name="3"></a>3 cloud_recording_status_update